-The San Diego Latino Film Festival is an 11 day celebration of Latino Cinema, Arts & Culture.
-The festival will present over 160 films from Latin America, the United States, and Spain as well as Opening Night and Closing Night Parties, the 4th Annual Sabor Latino – Food, Beer & Wine Festival, Q&A sessions with visiting filmmakers, free student screenings, and more.
-Audiences will have the rare opportunity to meet filmmakers and actors from all over the world.
-Full lineup to be announced soon.
-Stay tuned!
+The 2020 virtual San Diego Latino Film Festival will be a 11-day celebration of Latino Cinema, Arts & Culture.
+The festival will present over 100+ films online from Latin America, the United States, and Spain as well as include live virtual Q&A sessions with filmmakers, and more.

 See past festival photos below:

 Photos from 2013 film festival

 Photos from 2010 film festival